Reverential capitalization

 Reverential capitalization is the practice of capitalizing religious words that refer to deities or divine beings in cases where the words would not otherwise have been capitalized.
 Pronouns are also particularly included in reverential capitalization:

 In this example, the proper name "God", like "Day" and "Night", is capitalized and the pronoun "He" is a reverential capitalization.
 While proper names are capitalized universally, reverence for any particular divinity is not universal.
 In short, when pronouns that are usually lowercase are capitalized, this usually implies that the author personally reveres and regards as a deity the antecedent of that pronoun.

-Nouns that are not proper names can also be capitalized out of reverence to the entity to which they refer.
+Nouns used as titles for a deity may also be capitalized.
 Examples include "the Lord", "the Father" and "the Creator".

 Capitalizing nouns

-Capitalization, punctuation and spelling were not well standardized in early Modern English; for example, the 1611 King James Bible did not capitalize pronouns:
+Capitalization, punctuation and spelling were not well standardized in Early Modern English.
+For example, the 1611 King James Bible (KJV) did not capitalize pronouns:

 In the 17th and 18th centuries, it became common to capitalize all nouns, as is still done in some other Germanic languages, including German.

 In languages that capitalize all nouns, reverential capitalization of the first two letters or the whole word can sometimes be seen.
-The following is an example in Danish, which capitalized nouns until 1948.
+The following is an example of a Christian creed in Danish, which capitalized nouns until 1948.